ArchipelagoMW/Archipelago/docs/world maintainer.md

 For a vote to pass, the majority of participating core maintainers must vote in the affirmative.
 The time limit is 2 weeks, but can end early if the majority is reached earlier AND the world maintainer was pinged and made their case or was pinged and has been unreachable for more than 2 weeks already.
-Voting shall be conducted on Discord in #archipelago-dev.
+Voting shall be conducted on Discord in #ap-core-dev.
 Commits that are a direct result of the voting shall include date, voting members and final result in the commit message.

 ## Handling of Unmaintained Worlds